F33RNI/GPT-Telegramus/README.md

 - 5️⃣ [Alexander Fadeyev](https://github.com/alfsoft) - *EdgeGPT Fix*
 - 6️⃣ AnthroAsja - *Author of the Belarusian translation*
 - 7️⃣ Anonymous Samurai - *Author of the Ukrainian translation*
+- 8️⃣ Dunya Jafari - *Author of the Persian translation*

 ----------